Leandrohee/nestjs-tutorial/README.md

-npx prisma migrate dev         //To generate the migration npx prisma migrate deploy      //To apply existent migrations npx prisma generate            //To crete typescript types for the models
+npx prisma migrate dev         //To generate the migration npx prisma migrate deploy      //To apply existent migrations npx prisma generate            //To crete typescript types for the models npx prisma studio              //To run the studio version
 ```

 # Providing prisma tools to all the project